celery/ceps/draft/celery-5-high-level-architecture.rst

 Publisher Health Checks
 +++++++++++++++++++++++

-The Publisher will perform health checks to ensure that the message broker the user is publishing to is available.
+The Publisher will perform health checks to ensure that the :term:`Message Broker` the user is publishing to is available.

 If a health check fails a configured number of times, the relevant :term:`Circuit Breaker` is tripped.

-Each :term:`Message Broker` Celery supports must provide an implementation for the default health checks the Publisher will use for verifying its availability for new messages.
+Each :term:`Message Broker` Celery supports must provide an implementation for the default health checks the Publisher will use for verifying its availability for new :term:`messages <Message>`.

 Further health checks can be defined by the user.
 These health checks allows the user to avoid publishing tasks if for example